All About Japan

 The port is about an hour's bike ride from Motomachi.
 Around 100 years ago, this area was a popular destination for many cultural figures, and it remains one of the island’s favorite walking courses.
 Along the “Literary Walking Path,” you can enjoy the island's scenery and atmosphere, with panels and monuments introducing works by writers and poets associated with Izu Oshima.

-“The Literary Walking Path are so charming, and they're full of photo-worthy spots that make you want to capture every moment,” says Kristina.
+“The Literary Walking Path is so charming, and it's full of photo-worthy spots that make you want to capture every moment,” says Kristina.
 “I knew about the book, “The Dancing Girl of Izu,” but realizing this was the setting makes it an irresistible place for fans of Japanese literature.
 The romantic scenery really brings the story to life, and with a bike, you can take your time and explore at your own pace, fully enjoying the atmosphere.”

 Habu Port’s streets are lined with traditional houses, some repurposed into restaurants and shops.